pmorch/keepassxc-wiki/Building-KeePassXC.md

 ```
 ./release-tool build -v VERSION -d keepassxc/ubuntu:14.04
 ```
-**Important:** rebuild the image regularly with `--no-cache?` to ensure it has the latest security updates!
+**Important:** rebuild the image regularly with `--no-cache` to ensure it has the latest security updates!